gov-cy/staging-govcy-design-system-docs/src/components/radio.md

 </form>
 ```
 When revisiting the same page, the checked radio button should be preselected and the conditional content collapsed.

+To start with preselected radio and collapse content:
+- set the radio as `checked`
+- remove the class `govcy-radio__conditional--hidden` from the relative content

 *Example with content collapsed*
 <div class="govcy-container govcy-p-4 govcy-br-1 govcy-br-standard govcy-mb-4">